Advice on flight delays

 If you're travelling with a non-EU based airline flying from a non-EU destination, the airline doesn't have the same duty to look after you.
 But you can check the airline's Condition of Carriage to see what compensation you are entitled to.

 Your entitlement for flight delays

-Under the Denied Boarding Regulation, what you're entitled to depends on the length of your delay and the length of your flight.
+What assistance you're entitled to depends on the length of your delay and the length of your flight.